English and Asian American Studies, UW-Madison

 Yongming Zhou is a Professor of Anthropology at UW-Madison.
 He received his Ph.D in cultural anthropology from Duke University.
 In 2001-2002, he was a Fellow at the Woodrow Wilson Center for International Scholars.
 He is the author of books Anti-Drug Crusades in Twentieth-Century China: Nationalism, History, and State-Building (Rowman & Littlefield, 1999) and Historicizing Online Politics: Telegraphy, the Internet, and Political Participation in China (Stanford University Press, 2006).
 He has also been a Mellon Fellow at the Needham Research Institute at Cambridge and a visiting fellow at the East Asian Institute at the National University of Singapore.
 He served as the president of the Midwest Conference on Asian Affairs in 2012.
 His latest "roadology" project focuses on the socio-cultural impacts of transnational road building on the edge of the Tibetan Plateau and in the Great Mekong Subregion, where he has conducted fieldwork since 2006.
 He is at work at a project entitled Chasing Happiness: The Unhappy Life of a Western Ideal in China, 1890-2010.

 UW-Madison Resident Faculty Fellow

 Spanish & Portuguese, UW-Madison

-Cruising the Ruins: Sex, Performance, Displacement, and Race in Tulio Carella’s Recife DiariesThis project focuses on the sexually explicit diary Argentine playwright and theater professor Tulio Carella (TC) (1912-1979) wrote during an 18-month stay in Recife, Brazil, in the chaotic period leading up to the 1964 military coup.
-The apprehension of the manuscript (published a few years later as Orgia) by the military at a time of intense repression in South America deployed additional fissures to Carella’s writing of exclusion and pain.
-My project undertakes a critical reading of the diary and a rethinking of the entire approach to his writings.
-A reconsideration of Carella’s contributions should begin with the exact reason(s) behind the virtual ignorance the diary has been relegated to in Argentina and Brazil.
-Orgia and Carella’s entire Brazil experience touch on too many issues that are central to contemporary theory to have been so blatantly ignored by scholars of gender, race, and theater and performance.
+The larger project calls for a rethinking of the entire approach to Carella’s writings.
+A reconsideration of his contributions should begin with the exact reason(s) behind the virtual ignorance Orgia has been relegated to in Argentina, Brazil, and elsewhere.
+Carella’s Recife writings and his entire Brazil experience touch on too many issues that are central to contemporary theory to have been so blatantly ignored by scholars of gender, race, liminality, and theater and performance.

 UW-Madison Resident Faculty Fellow